Cyber Information Sharing - Beyond Detect

 Towards Informed Risk Management

 As one would expect, cyber-related IT transformation within government has been achieved by advances at both the product and architectural levels, driven by both the world-leading expertise that NCSC possesses, as well as the shift within exemplar government departments towards informed and effective risk management.
-The resulting ‘defence in depth’ architectures allow departments to proportionately manage the risks they care about, in part by employing products that provide a high degree of assurance against well-articulated security claims - claims that can be independently validated.
-High assurance products deployed within appropriate architectures allow risk to be quantified in a way that is difficult to achieve in systems that are primarily reliant on probabilistic defences – be that signature or other forms of anomaly detection.
-Such technologies may be necessary but are not sufficient for achieving well quantified and well managed technical risk in today’s diverse and evolving environments that encapsulate cloud, mobile big data, IoT and the myriad of technology trends that even the most security conscious organisations need to adopt at pace.
+The resulting ‘defense in depth’ architectures allow departments to proportionately manage the risks they care about, in part by employing products that provide a high degree of assurance against well-articulated security claims - claims that can be independently validated.
+High assurance products deployed within appropriate architectures allow risk to be quantified in a way that is difficult to achieve in systems that are primarily reliant on probabilistic defenses – be that signature or other forms of anomaly detection.
+Such technologies may be necessary but are not sufficient for achieving well quantified and well managed technical risk in today’s diverse and evolving environments that encapsulate cloud, mobile big data, IoT and the myriad of technology trends that even the most security conscious organizations need to adopt at pace.